BagusNaren/BagusNaren/README.md

 ### 🧪 Projects You Should See

 - 🎮 **GoInvest** – Java-based console application for simulating investment in stocks and bonds (listed as Tugas-PBO-1).
+- 🏡 **Java Backend API – Sistem Pemesanan Villa** – RESTful API for managing villa bookings using Java, MySQL, and MVC architecture (listed as Tugas-PBO-2).

 ---